Ethiopia–Somalia border

-The Ethiopia–Somalia boundary stretches 635,120 square kilometers, roughly the half size of Ethiopia, and more twice that of Italy.
-In the 19th century, both Britain and Italy contributed for shaping the modern border, on behalf of their colonies of British and Italian Somaliland.
-Somali people thus was ruled by Britain, French, Italian and Ethiopian rule.
-During World War II, Britain gained control of the Ogaden and Haud territories and returned to Ethiopia in 1954, but not delimited beyond the provisional line.
-Since 1960 independence, the border suffered serious skirmish involving both countries soldiers.
-From 1977 to 1978, Ethiopia and Somalia fought Ogaden War led by Colonel Mengistu Haile Mariam and General Siad Barre respectively.
+The Ethiopia–Somalia border stretches 1,500 kilometers.
+In the 19th century, both Britain and Italy contributed to shaping the modern border, on behalf of their colonies of British, French and Italian Somaliland.
+The Somali people were thus under British, French, Italian and Ethiopian rule.
+During World War II, Britain gained control of the Ogaden and Haud territories and returned them to Ethiopia in 1954, but not delimited beyond the provisional line (sometimes labeled on maps as the Provisional Administrative Line).
+Since 1960 independence, the border has suffered serious skirmishes involving both countries' soldiers.
+From 1977 to 1978, Ethiopia and Somalia fought in the Ogaden War led by Colonel Mengistu Haile Mariam and General Siad Barre respectively.
 The EPRDF government demarcated the border of Ogaden into Somali Region.

-Somalia is located at the base of Ethiopia's protrude southeast region; from South, it is bounded by Wabi Shebelle and Genale Valley.
+Somalia is located at the base of Ethiopia's protrude southeast region; from the South, it is bounded by Wabi Shebelle and Genale Valley.

 History

-During the Scramble of Africa in 1884, large portion of Somalia region fell under the British protectorate established through a number of Anglo-Somali Treaties of Protection.
-On other hands, the Italian claimed Somalia and its coast in 1889, culminated in the 1891 Anglo–Italian Treaty with British colonial powers on their sphere of influence in East Africa (mainly Ethiopia, Somalia and Eritrea).
+During the Scramble for Africa in 1884, a large portion of Somalia region fell under the British protectorate established through a number of Anglo-Somali Treaties of Protection.
+However, the Italians also claimed Somalia and its coast in 1889, culminating in the 1891 Anglo-Italian Treaty, with the British's sphere of influence in East Africa (mainly Ethiopia, Somalia and Eritrea) under their colonial powers.

 The Treaty of Wuchale (1889) was signed between Ethiopian Emperor Menelik II and Italy that ratified Ethiopian sovereignty, and ensued demarcation between Ethiopia and British Somaliland.
-By ignoring Anglo-Italian Treaty that resulted Gadabuursi tribes fallen under British protectorate, Menelik penetrated to Somali territory in 1896, by building some grass hits at Alola, a spring located in the south-east of Biyo Kabobe.
+The result of ignoring the Anglo-Italian Treaty, was Gadabuursi tribes being under British protectorate, Menelik penetrated Somali territory in 1896, by building some grass hits at Alola, a spring located in the south-east of Biyo Kabobe.
 In 1897, the Ethiopian Empire aggressively expanded its territory to south and southeast of boundary while Somali people agreed the British to demarcate Ethiopia and British Somaliland excluding Haud in Ethiopia.
 In the treaty, Britain ceded Somali territory to Menelik in exchange for his help fighting against Somali clans, violating the treaty that Somalis deemed denied the validity of the treaty.

 In 1907 Anglo-Ethiopian Agreement demarcated the British East African protectorate (Kenya), placing Italian Somaliland in a rectangular point where Dewa and Genale rivers conjoin.
-In December 1934, the Welwal incident erupted in Welwal town in Dollo Zone, and the Second Italo-Ethiopian War and the Italian occupation of Ethiopia, annexing British Somaliland to Italian East Africa to Haud and Ogaden region.
+In December 1934, the Abyssinia Crisis erupted in Welwal town in Dollo Zone, and the Second Italo-Ethiopian War and the Italian occupation of Ethiopia, annexing British Somaliland to Italian East Africa to Haud and Ogaden region.
 Italy then promoted the concept of "Greater Somalia".
 By September 1940, Benito Mussolini declared the formation of Greater Somalia into the Italian Empire.